Chemical Engineering Courses (CHE)

 CHE 601.
 Chemical Engineering Seminar

-Prerequisite: Graduate standing (1 credit)
+Advisory Prerequisite: None.
+Enforced Prerequisite: Graduate standing.
+(1 credit)

 This seminar will feature various chemical engineering-related speakers.
 CourseProfile (ATLAS)